Mestinon for Chronic Fatigue Syndrome (ME/CFS), Fibromyalgia, POTS, and Long COVID

 Mestinon Moves the Needle on ME/CFS in Exercise Study

-A 50-person Mayo Clinic POTS study is expected to end in Feb 2023.
-Plus the Open Medicine Foundation has begun a Mestinon/low dose naltrexone ME/CFS that will assess the two drugs separately and together, and dig deep into the physiological changes that occur.
+A 50-person Mayo Clinic POTS study is expected to end in Feb 2023 and the Open Medicine Foundation has begun a Mestinon/low dose naltrexone ME/CFS that will assess the two drugs separately and together and, in hopes of learning more about ME/CFS, will dig deep into the physiological changes that occur.

 Natural Alternative?